mozilla/addon-sdk-sdocs/README.md

-This repository contains two top-level directories:
+This repository contains:
-- `sdk`: the SDK documentation to be hosted at addons.mozilla.org
+- the SDK documentation to be hosted at addons.mozilla.org
-- `doc-tools`: a collection of scripts used to build this documentation
+- a collection of scripts used to build this documentation

 ## SDK documentation sets ##